ufosc/club-documents/Open-Source-Projects.md

 # Open Source Projects

 Here is a list of cool or unique open source projects.
 Useful to show off open source, or cover a specific topic.
-It's categorized

 ## Programming